xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 A CRDT-valued map is like a CRDT object but with potentially infinite instance fields, one for each allowed map key.
 The simplest version is a "lazy map", like [Apache Commons' LazyMap](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/map/LazyMap.html): every key/value pair is implicitly always present in the map, although values are only explicitly constructed in memory as needed, using a predefined factory method.

 Examples:
-- TODO: Add-wins set
+- TODO: Add-wins set.
+Ex for archiving documents.
-- TODO: LwwMap
+- TODO: LwwMap.
+Rich text / Quill ex?
 - TODO: file system example?

 ### Collections of CRDTs